 When you feel boxed in, life gets real dark.
 Stay attractive, smooth, confident, self-assured, masculine/feminine.
 Keep that blade sharp.
 Keep that glow about you.
-[Read: Stop being socially awkward: 13 steps that’ll change you for good]
+[Read: How to feel sexy and desirable all the time]

 Like the Montague and Capulet family beef in Romeo and Juliet, sometimes others are the ones with the issues.
 Maybe a friend is simply jealous of your relationship.
 But often, your single desire for one person blinds you to the realities of how that person behaves.

 You also play yourself.
 Just think of the teacher-student affairs you read about in papers.
 Or huge divorce settlements after wild sudden romances.
 When you only see the positives in someone, it can be dangerous because you’re taking a gamble.
-This can lead to a broken heart, bitterness, and time-wasted.
-[Read: Fool me once shame on you – Don’t get fooled again]
+This can lead to a broken heart, bitterness, and time wasted.
+[Read: How to stop obsessing over someone – The 22 things you MUST do]

 This one is dangerous for both men and women, and particularly for women.
 In some ways, it’s the worst outcome.